niwatorrri/830-advanced-ui/hw4/README.md

 - Graphical objects
     - Added SelectableGraphicalObject and SelectableGroup interfaces as publicly available types.
     - Added a fluent API for addChild and removeChild method in Group interface, as well as addChildren and removeChildren methods for lazy people.
 Maybe also add for GraphicalObject later.
+    - Implemented a more rigorous contains() method for Line class.
     - Enabled text anti-aliasing in Text class, always.
     - Fixed bugs in Text class so that: 1) text are drawn at correct positions when there is a newline `\n` character; and 2) sometimes it is okay not to pass a Graphics2D object (or pass a null) to the constructor.
     - Fixed a bug in grid layout of LayoutGroup that children are moved back to original position after being drawn.